vonodiripsa/monai-3D-segmentation/brats-mri-segmentation-segresnet/docs/manual.md

 >
 >By the way, the result model will be saved together with other outputs
 >in model folder
+>
+>Make sure training environment name is matching environment name in .yaml
+>file for used environment

 <img src="media/image6.png" alt="Graphical user interface, application Description automatically
 generated" width="35%" height="35%"  />